Obsnold/obsnold.github.io/index.md

 This site is just here to encourage me to put up my projects even if they are in an unfinished state.
-So many of my small projects have been lost before and I have decided that I may as well put them online for all to see rather than lose them completely.

 ## Tutorials
 * [Add a python macro to you Libre Office Calc file](https://github.com/Obsnold/LibreCalcPythonScripting)